carpentries/instructor-training-bonus-modules/_extras/Recipe.md

 We continue to be excited to learn from the innovations of our Instructor community!
 However, at this point we have also developed a better idea about the specific advantages and disadvantages of different practices.
 For those who do not wish to 'reinvent the wheel' but prefer to start with a recommended model, we offer an example structure for an online workshop that we expect to function well.

-Note that these recommendations are based characteristics of Zoom, Etherpad, and Slack platforms and may require minor modifications to function on other platforms.
+Note that these recommendations are based on the use of Zoom, Etherpad, and Slack platforms and may require minor modifications to function on other platforms.

 ## 1. Advance preparation
 ### Workshop roles